umee-network/umee/x/uibc/README.md

 - The operator (defined as the message signer) in each message, must be the same as the ICS20 transfer recipient,
 - messages must only use the subset of the transferred tokens.

-NOTE: because the received amount of tokens may be different than the amount originally sent (relayers or hop chains may charge transfer fees), if the amount of tokens in each message exceeds the amount received, we adjust the token amount in the messages.
+NOTE: because the received amount of tokens may be different from the amount originally sent (relayers or hop chains may charge transfer fees), if the amount of tokens in each message exceeds the amount received, we adjust the token amount in the messages.

 ### Example